 René Schmidt is a writer and retired teacher living near Trenton, Ontario.
 He and his wife are 'living the dream' on 40 acres of land.
 René says hello to all his former students.

-Professional Memberships René is a member of the Writer’s Union of Canada and he sometimes is a judge of the Union’s new short fiction writing contests.
+Professional Memberships René is a member of the Writer’s Union of Canada where he sometimes judges the Union’s new short fiction writing contests.
 He belongs to The Spirit of The Hills Arts Group of Northumberland County and is a member of the Author’s Booking Service.
 René visits schools and libraries where he speaks about books, writing and editing to students and teachers.
 He has a current police check on file registered with the Toronto District School Board and Author's Booking Service.
 See the Contact René page for booking him.

 Education René Schmidt attended public and high schools in Ontario and Illinois.
 He studied Theatre Performance at Ryerson and graduated from York University with an Honours B.A. and a B.Ed. degree.
 René auditioned into the exclusive Creative Writing program at York where he wrote many short stories, play scripts and a novel.
 René was taught and encouraged by Canadian authors Clark Blaise, Mavor Moore, Matthew Corrigan, Sheldon Rosen, and Tim Wynne-Jones.
 Although René was able to sell some of his writing as early as 1980, he could not earn enough to write full time.
 René taught school for twenty-seven years in Scarborough and Northumberland County.

 On Writing René will freely admit to a love-hate relationship with writing.
-He loves to write, but easily gets distracted, especially when the right words won't come.
-He loves when a story is finished and reads well, but he is seldom satisfied, so his stories are seldom finished.
-He re-writes dozens of times before he can let it go.
+He loves to write, but hates getting stuck with a plot that doesn't work or an uncooperative character.
+He loves when a story is finished, but he is seldom satisfied so his stories are seldom finished.
+He re-writes dozens of times before moving on.
 Sending a story out for possible publication is hard because rejection is painful.
 However, in René's filing cabinet, Rejection Letters are right next to Reviews - and so far he usually gets good reviews...